 The Sydney Informatics Hub also provide a broad range of training and support for specialised research computing and data management.
 Training courses include: data capture and management, programming in R/Matlab/Python, GPU computing and deep learning, bioinformatics, statistics, experimental and analytical design.

-Learn more about our courses and view our training schedule.
+Learn more about our courses and view our Training page.

 Be part of the data and analytics community: Chat with mentors and peers about your HPC research at our monthly Hacky Hour!